jreveillaud/Wolbachia-subpopulations/README.md

 * [6-generate-variability-tables.md](files/script/snv_metapan/6-generate-variability-tables.md): Generate variability tables (Single Nucleotide Variants, Single Codon Variants, Single Amino Acid Variants), at intra-sample and inter-sample levels and add gene cluster information

-* [7-select-SNV-SCV-SAAVs.R](files/script/snv_metapan/7-select-SNV-SCV-SAAVs.R): Select SCVs and SAAVs generated from only the filtered SNVs for each *Wolbachia* MAG
+* [7a-detect-SNPs-SCVs-SAAVs.md](files/script/snv_metapan/7a-detect-SNPs-SCVs-SAAVs.md): Filter the SNV table to report only SNPs (inter-sample comparison, no coverage outliers, in wSCGs, with departure from reference over 0.98).
+Then select the potential SCVs and SAAVs resulting from these SNP positions for each *Wolbachia* MAG

-* [9a-SNV-figure-for-selected-splits.Rmd](files/script/snv_metapan/9a-SNV-figure-for-selected-splits.Rmd): Generate SNV and gene figures for selected splits from *Wolbachia* MAG O11 and O03.
-We then used Inskape to create the final SNV figures for these splits (Figures S5-7)
-(Figure S8): SNV filters
-(Figure S9-14): SNV inspection
+* [7b-SNP-figures.md](files/script/snv_metapan/7b-SNP-figures.md): Produce the SNP inspection figures (Figure 1, Figures S5-7)

+* [8-SNV-inspection.md](files/script/snv_metapan/8-SNV-inspection.md): Filter the SNV table for intra-sample variability and illustrate the filters (Figure S8).
+Generate gene-level figures for all positions from *Wolbachia* MAGs where SNVs were identified, as well as correlation plots between SNVs coverage and departure from consensus (Figures S9-14)